 In fact, Synthesis retreat participants who opt in to provide their data for Imperial’s Ceremony Study are given the same Quick Inventory of Depressive Symptomatology (QIDS) questionnaire which is used to document the lasting reductions in depressive symptoms which psilocybin-assisted therapy can bring about in clinical studies.

 It is important to note that even if you don't have a clinical diagnosis of depression, you may suffer from depressive symptoms.
 Possible QIDS results range from the lowest scoring category of no depression, through to mild, moderate, severe, and finally, very severe depression.

-Our guests complete the QIDS questionnaire two weeks before the psilocybin ceremony, and then again at two and four weeks afterwards, as part of our overall approach to scientifically measuring the potential improvements in wellbeing that our retreat can effect.
+Our guests complete the QIDS questionnaire two weeks before the truffles ceremony, and then again at two and four weeks afterwards, as part of our overall approach to scientifically measuring the potential improvements in wellbeing that our retreat can effect.
 Importantly, our participants’ scores in the Warwick-Edinburgh Mental Wellbeing Scale (WEMWBS), were raised from below to above the national average in the United Kingdom after their psilocybin experience, and remained so at the four-week follow-up.

 Unfortunately at this point in time, we can not accept anyone with a clinical diagnosis of depression, and, correspondingly, our participants’ baseline QIDS scores are usually low.
 Nevertheless, echoing the findings on the lasting positive effects of psilocybin from the Imperial team, the guests at Synthesis experienced a sustained reduction in depressive symptoms.
-At the two- and four-week follow-ups after their psilocybin ceremony, their QIDS scores remained significantly lowered, compared to their scores before attending the retreat.
+At the two- and four-week follow-ups after their truffles ceremony, their QIDS scores remained significantly lowered, compared to their scores before attending the retreat.